Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 14. Egyptian Wedding Traditions

 Egyptian wedding traditions are rich in culture and history.
 This is no surprise given the long history that has built and influenced the modern-day country with the 14th largest world population.
-From a special wedding ring tradition to tasting wedding reception food, ranging from stews to salads, the cultural wedding traditions at Egyptian nuptials permeate every part of the celebration.
+From a special wedding ring tradition to tasty reception food, the cultural wedding traditions at Egyptian nuptials are memorable.

 15. Filipino Wedding Traditions

-Weddings in the Philippines and between Filipino couples often include two especially notable traditions: the cord and veil ritual and the exchange of 13 coins, known as arras.
-The cord and veil custom represents the couple's oneness in marriage while the coins are a symbol of their commitment to provide for each other throughout their married life.
+Weddings in the Philippines and between Filipino couples often include two notable traditions: the cord and veil ritual and the exchange of 13 coins, known as arras.
+The cord and veil custom represents the couple's oneness in marriage while the coins symbolize their commitment to provide for each other throughout their married life.

 16. French Wedding Traditions